rskahmi/deteksi-masker/README.md

 This project is an implementation of a face mask detection system using a machine learning model (CNN/U-Net) built with TensorFlow/Keras.
 The application can be run through a simple web interface that uses a webcam to perform real-time detection.

 # 🚀 Features
-📸 Real-time face mask detection from webcam feed. \n 🖥️ Modern and responsive web interface.
+📸 Real-time face mask detection from webcam feed. <br/>
+🖥️ Modern and responsive web interface.
 🤖 Deep learning model implemented in .h5 format (CNN/U-Net).
 💻 Easy to run locally.